sivchari/s6i.io/README.md

-# chronicle-sivchari
+# s6i.io

-Wind up bird.
+This is my chronicle.